asfistonlavie/RecombCompet/README.md

 ## License

-This script is provided as-is for research purposes under the CClicence.
+This script is provided as-is for research purposes under the GPL3.0 licence.

 ---